 Liposomal vitamin c is also a great addition to this smoothie as vitamin c is a mast cell stabilizer that helps prevent excess histamine release.

-I used frozen mango in this smoothie, but you can use fresh mango as well.
-If you use fresh mango, add a couple of ice cubes to make a chilled low histamine smoothie.
+I used frozen mango in this smoothie, but you can also use fresh mango.
+If you use fresh mango, add some ice cubes to make a chilled low histamine smoothie.

-For extra protein, you can add 2 tbsp of hemp seeds, hemp protein powder, rice protein flour, sunflower seeds or pumpkin seeds.
+The smoothie only contains 6 grams of protein, so for extra protein, you can add 2 tbsp of hemp seeds, hemp protein powder, rice protein flour, sunflower seeds, or pumpkin seeds.
 According to low histamine eats, these are the best low histamine protein powders that are a great addition to low histamine smoothies.
 Adding protein will also help to balance blood sugar levels.

 When selecting protein sources for antihistamine smoothies, be careful about consuming the amino acid histidine in large amounts, as the body produces histamine from the amino acid histidine.